KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/troubleshooting/cannot-login.md

 Common causes of log-in issues:

+- You are trying to log in with the API Service Account.
+For security reasons, logging in with the service account is NOT allowed.

-- The server running KopiCloud AD API is NOT part of the Active Directory domain.
+- The KopiCloud AD API server is NOT part of the Active Directory domain.

 - The user is NOT a member of the Active Directory domain admins or [KopiCloud AD API authentication groups](../security/matrix.md).